keep-starknet-strange/garaga/README.md

 4. Edit the generated smart contract to fit the needs of your dapp.

 5. Create an environment file `.secrets` following  the `.secrets.template` file in the root of this repository, containing the Starkner RPC url, your account address, and the private key.
-6. Run the `garaga declare-project` command in your terminal to declare the smart contract on Starknet and obtain its class hash.
+6. Run the `garaga declare` command in your terminal to declare the smart contract on Starknet and obtain its class hash.
 Note that this is an expensive operation.
-7. Run the `garaga deploy-project` command in your terminal using the class hash obtained in the previous step to get the contract address.
+7. Run the `garaga deploy` command in your terminal using the class hash obtained in the previous step to get the contract address.

 7. Run the `garaga verify-onchain` command in your terminal using the contract address, the verification key, the proof and the public inputs to verify the proof against the SNARK verifier contract.